proximax-foundry/go-xpx-check-fork-util/README.md

     * `Endpoint`: Node's host and port.
     * `IdentityKey` Node's public key.
 * `apiUrls`: URLs of the REST servers.
+* `discover`: Option to enable or disable peer discovery.
 * `heightCheckInterval`: Number of blocks between each block hash check.
 * `alarmInterval`: Time interval (*in hours*) the telegram bot will send notification if a fork is detected.
 * `botApiKey`: Telegram bot's API key.